601 West Lombard Street

 Attention: UMB faculty, instructors, and clinical skills mentors!

 Interested in learning about and deepening your understanding of health literacy as well as learn ways to teach your students about health literacy?
-Then, this new online course, Learning & Teaching Health Literacy, which was designed specifically for faculty is for you!
+Then, this new online course, Learning and Teaching Health Literacy from an Interprofessional Education and Equity Lens, which was designed specifically for faculty is for you!

-The course consists of 5 modules which will only take 2.5 hours to complete.
+The course consists of a welcome module & 4 additional modules which will take 2.5 hours to complete.
+Upon finishing all the modules, you will receive a certificate of completion.

 For more information about the modules & how to access the course, please contact Mary Ann Williams, mwilliams@hshsl.umaryland.edu.